drdreo/blog/src/content/ng-http-resource.md

 Using `defaultValue` comes in handy when you expect the data to not become `undefined` and always adhere to a certain type.
 Because by default, `httpResource` resets its value to `undefined`.

-`defaultValue` documentation:

 > Value that the resource will take when in Idle, Loading, or Error states.
 > If not set, the resource will use `undefined` as its default value.

 ```ts
 clientResource = httpResource<ClientData>(